logo

 Advocacy plays a crucial role in reshaping perceptions about disabilities.
 According to Dr. Susan H. Kahn, advocacy efforts can significantly influence public policy and social attitudes towards individuals with disabilities.
 Her research underscores the importance of collective action in creating systemic change.

 By engaging in advocacy, individuals can educate others, challenge stereotypes, and promote inclusivity.
-This proactive approach not only benefits those with disabilities but enriches society as a whole, fostering a culture of acceptance and understanding.
+This proactive approach not only benefits those with disabilities but also enriches society as a whole, fostering a culture of acceptance and understanding.

 He did the appropriate thing that many service dog owners do.